Setting Up Your Practice - Sole Proprietor, LLC and Corporations

 An incorporated business means it is a company formally recognized by your state of incorporation.
 When a company decides to incorporate, it becomes its own legal business structure independent from the individuals who actually founded the business.

-Through incorporation, the company’s owner (or owners) create a separate legal entity to conduct business.
+Through incorporation, the company’s owner (or owners) creates a separate legal entity to conduct business.